Burnham-on-Sea: standoff after wanted man flees to roof

 - Published

-A standoff is taking place in Burnham-on-Sea, Somerset, after a wanted man escaped to the roof of a property.
+A standoff is taking place in Somerset after a wanted man escaped to the roof of a property.

-Avon & Somerset Police said officers went to an address in Abingdon Street at 14:40 BST while trying to trace a man wanted for breach of court bail.
+Police officers went to an address in Abingdon Street, Burnham-on-Sea, at 14:40 BST while trying to trace a man wanted for breach of court bail.

-When they arrived, he fled to the roof of a boarded-up property, damaging a chimney.
+When they arrived, he fled to the roof of a boarded-up property, damaging a chimney, police said.

 Negotiations are ongoing to bring him down safely.
 Several neighbouring properties have been evacuated.

-A spokesperson for Avon & Somerset Police said a firearms unit was nearby, having attended as part of its routine duties.
+A spokesperson for Avon and Somerset Police said a firearms unit was nearby, having attended as part of its routine duties.

 Follow BBC West on Facebook, Twitter and Instagram.
 Send your story ideas to: bristol@bbc.co.uk